Blood-C: Plot

-After the attack that kills Shinichirō, Kanako asks to see Tadayoshi's library, which contains information on the Elder Bairns.
-They find that the library is a fake, then Kanako confronts Saya with the living Nono, Nene and Shinichirō before forcing her to drink Elder Bairn blood.
+Kanako asks Saya to see Tadayoshi's library, which contains information on the Elder Bairns.
+They find that the library is a fake.
+Kanako confronts Saya with the living Nono, Nene and Shinichirō before forcing her to drink Elder Bairn blood.
 It is revealed that the town's entire population, including those close to Saya, were actors in an experiment organized by Fumito, and that Saya is actually an Elder Bairn in human form.
-She had sworn an oath not to kill humans and in turn hunted her own kind, but Fumito captured her and subjected her to an experiment.
-Saya was implanted with false memories of her past "human life," all with the goal of seeing whether her inner self could be altered so the oath could be broken.
+She had sworn an oath not to kill humans and in turn hunted her own kind, but Fumito captured her and implanted her with false memories of a past "human life," with the goal of seeing whether her inner self could be altered so the oath could be broken.
 Whenever Saya began relapsing and remembering her past, Fumito used drugs and hypnosis to make her docile again, and all the Elder Bairns she faced were controlled by Fumito using her blood.
-Kanako had wanted to use Saya to prove the existence of Elder Bairns, suborning Nono, Nene and Shinichirō to help her.
+Kanako had wanted to use Saya to prove the existence of Elder Bairns, suborning Nono, Nene, and Shinichirō to help her.

-Fumito, Itsuki and Yūka then confront them, with Fumito unleashing an Elder Bairn that brutally kills Nono, Nene and Shinichirō for their treachery.
-Saya saves Kanako from the Elder Bairn while killing it, but Kanako is then killed by Tadayoshi, revealed to be a human-Elder Bairn hybrid driven berserk by an overdose of Saya's blood given by Fumito.
-Saya—now back to her true self—is forced to kill Tadayoshi, and witnesses Fumito release an artificial Elder Bairn which slaughters the town's population before Saya kills it.
-Fumito's soldiers attempt to shoot Saya, but Itsuki sacrifices himself to save her as he had grown to love her.
-Fumito and Yūka—who participated so as to achieve political power with Fumito's help—escape on a helicopter.
+Fumito, Itsuki, and Yūka confront them, with Fumito unleashing an Elder Bairn that brutally kills Nono, Nene and Shinichirō for their treachery.
+Saya saves Kanako from the Elder Bairn and kills it, but Kanako is then killed by Tadayoshi, revealed to be a human-Elder Bairn hybrid driven berserk by an overdose of Saya's blood Fumito gave him.
+Saya—now back to her true self—is forced to kill Tadayoshi, and witnesses Fumito release an artificial Elder Bairn that slaughters the town's population before Saya kills it.
+Fumito's soldiers attempt to shoot Saya, but Itsuki sacrifices himself to save her, as he had grown to love her.
+Fumito and Yūka—who participated to achieve political power with Fumito's help—escape on a helicopter.
 When Saya tries to stop them, Fumito shoots her.
 Recovering on the lakeside, Saya learns from the dog that her wish was to remain herself when in Fumito's experiment, and that she must now pursue her next wish.
 Saya sets off in pursuit of Fumito.